-Tea Utensils U.S.
+Tea and Tea Utensils U.S.

 An online store for matcha tea powder and tea utensils.
 Also offers books and links to tea instructors.
 “Matcha and More is committed to providing fresh, premium quality Japanese matcha and high quality utensils for chanoyu, the Japanese Way of Tea.
 The matcha comes directly from Japan and each utensil has been selected for its value and quality.”

 Tea Dogu is a place to explore and shop for tools, implements, tea and sweets used in the Japanese Tea Ceremony.
 It can also be very useful for anyone having a strong admiration of the Japanese motif.

 This store carries a large variety of Japanese Gifts, Antiques Arts, and Tea Ceremony items.
 The store also carries different type of Tansu and Shoji screens.

 This store has basic tea utensils for sale as well as bonsai, ikebana and incense.

 A tea sweets store in New York and London.
 They offer wagashi, Japanese traditional cakes.
 You can order online as well.
 “Japanese traditional cakes are prepared in a variety of ways using three chief ingredients: farina (mainly, rice flour), azuki bean-jam, and sugar.
 This mixture contains no fat and does wonders in boosting your energy.
 By adding seasonal fruit and nuts we create our original flavors that best represent each season.
 We take great pride in delivering our “creative desserts” to the world.”